web-platform-tests/interop/charter.md

 All contributions are licensed under the terms in [CONTRIBUTING.md](https://github.com/web-platform-tests/wpt/blob/master/CONTRIBUTING.md).

 Substantive changes to this charter are done via the [web-platform-tests RFC process](https://github.com/web-platform-tests/rfcs).
+Substantive changes to this charter can be made using the wpt RFC process, with an additional requirement of explicit consensus from the Interop Team participants.

 ## Scope